bluz71/vim-mistfly-statusline/README.md

 -------------------------

-The *mistfly-statusline* layout consists of three groupings, the left-side, middle and right-side groups as follows:
+The *mistfly-statusline* layout consists of three groupings, the left-side, middle and right-side as follows:

 ```
 +-------------------------------------------------+